Government Shutdown Resources

 I lost my Social Security card.
 Can I request a replacement card?

 Yes.
-The Social Security Administration (SSA) will continue to issue original and replacement Social Security cards in the event of a government shutdown, but you should expect delays because of decreased staff capacity.
+The Social Security Administration (SSA) will continue to issue original and replacement Social Security cards during a government shutdown, but you should expect delays because of decreased staff capacity.

 I have a hearing scheduled.
 Will that still occur?

 Yes.
-The SSA plans on continuing hearings and deciding cases as scheduled.
+The SSA plans to continue hearings and deciding cases as scheduled.

 I submitted an application.
 Will that be processed?

 Yes.
-SSA plans on processing applications for benefits, including appointments, corrections, requests for appeals, and post-entitlement actions.
+SSA plans to processing applications for benefits, including appointments, corrections, requests for appeals, and post-entitlement actions.
 However, SSA will stop services like benefit verifications and processing overpayments.

 How is Rep. Sykes fighting to reduce wait times and ensure timely responses from SSA?